murthy-streaming/spring-boot-ccloud-workshop/README.md

 6. `cd spring-ccloud-maven`

-7. Open pom.xml.
-At line 8, update the version value from 3.2.1 to 2.6.5

-8. In this step we add logic to produce messages.
+7. In this step we add logic to produce messages.
 We will be using a couple of spring project specific and third party libraries to produce random quotes and to send these quotes every second.
 Create a new java class, Producer.java under src/main folder in io.confluent.developer.springccloud package.
 The location should look like in the screenshot below
 ![image](./images/producer_location.png)

 Copy the below code to Producer.java